rtrlib/handbook/docs/_sources/usage.txt

 ----

-First, you have to create a RTR transport socket, e.g., using TCP.
+First, create a RTR transport socket, for instance using TCP as shown in :numref:`lst-create-socket`.

 .. code-block:: C
     :linenos: